42Uploads

 Aiming for Grades 7-9 Part 1

-This bundle consists of three booklets with grades 7-9 questions for GCSE Mathematics.
-Altogether it has 481 pages containing lots of reasoning and problem solving questions for the reformed GCSE Mathematics course.
-The answer booklets have step-by-step worked solutions and are ideal for independent revision at home.
-Teachers can use the questions in the booklets either selectively showing examples of possible examination questions or as practice booklets for students to work on in class.
+The answer booklet has step-by-step worked solutions and is ideal for independent revision at home.
+Teachers can use the questions in the booklet either selectively showing examples of possible examination questions or as a practice booklet for students to work on in class.
 The key idea of this resource is that students mark their own work and that they resolve any difficulties they may come across themselves first before asking their teacher.
 This resource allows for easy but effective differentiation in class as students can do the questions in this booklet independently and at their own pace.
 There is no need to give each student their own copy; students can download the booklet from their school's VLE and they can do the questions in their exercise book working from an electronic device of their choice.

 Fluency in Number Work - No Calculator